 - 6. A French sister of Soeurs de la Misericorde de Sees; they founded a convent in Caversham in 1896. - 7.
 An Augustinian Canon; guardians of the Shrine for three centuries since 1162. - 8.
-Isabella Beauchamp, Countess of Warwick; she gave the original crown to the statue of Our Lady in 1439. - 9.
-Duke Robert of Normandy, 1000-1035, who brought to the shrine a relic of the Passion from the first Crusade. - 10.
-The three drowned men in the River Medway; brought to the shrine and miraculously revived,
+Isabella Beauchamp, Countess of Warwick; she gave the original crown to the statue of Our Lady in 1439.

+- 9. Duke Robert of Normandy, 1000-1035, who brought a relic of the Passion from the first Crusade to the shrine. - 10.
+The three drowned men in the River Medway;brought to the shrine and miraculously revived,according to the Cistercian chronicles of Margam Abbey in Wales.